Mike Mutzel asks Professor Seager about boosting testosterone, fixing metabolism, relieving stress, and the ancestral origins of cold plunge

 Moreover, increased levels of brown fat are associated with improved insulin sensitivity -- i.e., the opposite of insulin resistance.
 In Deliberate Cold Exposure for Diabetes, I summarized studies of men with Type 2 diabetes experience such an improvement in their blood glucose readings after only ten days of cold exposure, that many of them no longer met the diagnostic criteria for diabetes.
 Those findings have been consistent with the experiences of cold plungers who have sent me their continuous glucose monitoring data showing improved blood glucose readings for hours after their ice bath.
 However, what's really interesting about the study is that the men didn't report shivering or being very uncomfortable -- partly because they were being exposed to 60F air instead of 34F water.

-The metabolic benefits of cold exposure can be realized at higher temperatures than the psychological benefits.
-Only temperatures that are cold enough to frighten you will likely improve heart rate variability.
+The metabolic benefits of cold plunge can be realized at higher temperatures than the psychological benefits, but only temperatures that are cold enough to frighten you will likely improve heart rate variability.

 Contraindications and dangers in deliberate cold exposure